ibm-cloud-docs/EventStreams/messagehub124.md

 ## What are the default security settings?

 By default, when {{site.data.keyword.messagehub}} is provisioned, the user who provisioned it is granted the manager role to all the instance's resources.
-Additionally, any user who has a manager role for either 'All' services or 'All' Message Hub service instances' in the same account also has full access. &lt;&lt;is this actually manager role or admin role?&gt;&gt;
+Additionally, any user who has a manager role for either 'All' services or 'All' Message Hub service instances' in the same account also has full access.

 You can then apply additional policies to extend access to other users.
 You can either scope a policy to apply to {{site.data.keyword.messagehub}} as a whole or to individual resources within {{site.data.keyword.messagehub}}.
 For more information, see [Common scenarios](#security_scenarios).